 Distributed Production: An Essence-Based Approach vs a Bundled Approach

-To help explain the essence-based approach of distributed production, we should first understand the bundled approach, used by previous standards.
-SDI and SMPTE 2022 route streams as one package, bundling the video, audio, and metadata components into one stream.
+To help explain the essence-based approach of distributed production, we should first understand the bundled approach.
+SDI, SMPTE 2022, and NDI route streams as a package, bundling the video, audio, and metadata components into a single stream.

 The End of SDI?

-SRT, an open source transport protocol developed by Haivision, can also contribute to workflows and video production architectures that include SMPTE 2110.
-The bandwidth requirements of SMPTE 2110 (~2-3 Gbps for HD video depending on overhead, lossless compression, and other assets) means that it is not always suitable in situation such as remote production (REMI) over internet where bitrates need to be much lower.
-SRT is content agnostic so can transport compressed HEVC or H.264 into a SMPTE 2110 based production workflow, or even NDI over SRT.
-Though SMPTE 2110 may replace SDI over time, there will still be room for other IP streaming alternatives especially for the first and last miles.
+SRT, an open-source transport protocol developed by Haivision, is also used for broadcast workflows in addition to SMPTE 2110.
+The bandwidth requirements of SMPTE 2110 (~2-3 Gbps for HD video depending on overhead, lossless compression, and other assets) means that it is not always suitable in situations such as remote production (REMI) over the internet where bitrates need to be much lower.

-It appears clear that more broadcasters are moving to embrace IP for its flexibility and efficiency, which is opening doors to new content creation opportunities.
-With the SMPTE 2110 standards emerging, to be adopted by vendors over the upcoming years, broadcasters who want to stay ahead of the content creation curve will need to embrace workflows over IP.
+More and more broadcasters are moving to embrace IP for its flexibility and efficiency, which is opening doors to new content creation opportunities.
+SMPTE 2110 along with NDI and SRT, are all helping those broadcasters who want to stay ahead of the content creation curve by embracing IP-based production workflows.